DataDog/dd-sdk-reactnative/README.md

 // Once SDK is initialized you need to setup view tracking to be able to see data in the RUM Dashboard.
 ```

+### User interactions tracking

+If user interactions tracking is enabled as in the code example above, SDK will traverse up components hierarchy starting from the component which received a tap, looking for `dd-action-name` property.
+Once found, it will be used as a name for the action reported.

+Alternatively you can use `accessibilityLabel` element property to give tap action the name, otherwise element type will be reported.
+You can check our sample app for the usage examples.

 ## Track view navigation